hackerbay/Employee-Handbook/general/to-do/README.md

 - Pay for a fully furnished home in any city of the world where you want to live.
 - Help you immigrate to anywhere in the world.
 - Pay for travel expenses when attending conferences abroad.
-- Buy an e-reader for every employee.
+- Buy an e-reader and books for every employee.
 - Buy work equipment for every employee.
 Be it laptops, workstations, monitors, keyboard or more.
-- Books : Pay for 24 books/year.
-- Food: Pay for one meal / day.
 - Pay for coworking space near you.
 - Education : Pay for your kids education.
 - Club & Gym memberships : We care for your health.
 - Sponsor an international company trip where all of us can meet.
 - 4 day work weeks instead of 5.
-- Pay everyone well so they can live in any city in the world.